 Roti or Paratha (or Both)

-A plain roti or butter roti or parathas are ideal if you are eating an Indian sabji.
+A plain roti, butter roti, or parathas are ideal for eating an Indian sabji.
 Since we do not have gravy, I will not recommend eating it with Nan.

 Instead, go for lachcha paratha.
 They are buttery & soft.
-Add ghee or butter a little more on your lachcha paratha.
-Above all eating spicy potatoes without roti or paratha is the best way to enjoy.
+Add ghee or butter a little more to your lachcha paratha.
+Above all, eating spicy potatoes without roti or paratha is the best way to enjoy them.
 Try it.

 Squeeze Lemon on Your Tawa Jeera Aloo